Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

 People have crazy ideas.

-Who, in their right minds would do a podcast, while actually running and panting like dogs?
+Who, in their right minds would do a podcast, while actually running and panting like drained hounds?

 Comedians Paul Tonkinson and Rob Deering did!
 Crazy is not such a bad idea after all.